estudio-hawara/criba/README.md

 At this moment, only an Eloquent implementation has been written.

+See: [tests/Fixtures/Eloquent/Repository/CountryRepository.php](tests/Fixtures/Eloquent/Repository/CountryRepository.php) to check how this fits when used with the repository pattern (in a domain driven design example).

 ## Install

 For the moment this isn't a production ready package, so it isn't still available via Composer.
 If you still want to test it then clone it and use Composer to install its dependencies.